Certificate III in Light Vehicle Mechanical Technology

 Our scholarships and grants can help with your study costs.
 Explore our scholarships to find an opportunity that's right for you.

-If what you have learned at work, from other programs, courses, from life experience or training provided at work is relevant to this program, you may be entitled to gain subject credits or exemptions.
+If what you have learned at work, from other courses, units, from life experience or training provided at work is relevant to this course, you may be entitled to gain unit credits or exemptions.
 The University is obliged to recognise the AQF qualifications and statements of attainment issued by other registered training organisations.
 For further details contact Federation University on 1800 333 864.

 AUR20720 Certificate II in Automotive Vocational Preparation.